abyarth7/chitti/src/node/README.md

     }
   }
 }
 ```

-## 2. include chitti in your service and
+## 2. Include chitti in your service and
+`import { RPCMiddleware, RPCServer, RPCImport, Error, Chitti } from 'chitti';`

-do rpc_import for your service
+## 4. Do rpc_import for your service

+It promisifies all protobuf messages.

 ```js
 import { RPCImport } from 'chitti';
 const { TestgrpcService, HelloRequest, HelloResponse, CError, CustomError } = RPCImport(require("./demo.json")).testgrpc;
 ```
-Note: for both service and client same instance of RPCImport(require("./demo.json") need to be used.
+Note: For both service and client same instance of RPCImport(require("./demo.json") need to be used.

-## 3. Implementing service handlers
+## 5. Implementing service handlers
 Implementation of the rpc methods

 ```js